Developing an estate plan is about taking control.end call out

 A durable power of attorney lets you give a trusted individual management power over your assets if you can’t manage them yourself.
 This document is effective only while you’re alive.

-A health care power of attorney lets you choose someone to make medical decisions for you if something happens and you can’t make them yourself.
+A health care power of attorney lets you choose someone to make medical decisions for you if you are unable to communicate your wishes, or don’t have legal capacity to make treatment decisions for yourself.

 A living will expresses your intentions regarding the use of life-sustaining measures if you are terminally ill.
 It doesn’t give anyone the authority to speak for you.

-By transferring assets to a revocable living trust, you can provide for continued management of your financial affairs during your lifetime, after your death, and even for generations to come.
+By transferring assets to a revocable living trust, you can provide for continued management of your assets during your lifetime and after your death — possibly for generations to come.

 Turn to a team of professionals

 Taking the first steps to create an estate plan can seem intimidating, but it doesn’t have to be.

 The key is to rely on a team of trusted professionals, including a financial advisor, estate planning attorney, and accountant.
 They know the questions to ask and can help you avoid potential pitfalls.

 If you don't currently have relationships with these individuals, a financial advisor is a good place to start.
 He or she can discuss his or her role in the planning process and can refer you to an estate planning attorney who can work with you to draw up the necessary documents.